Undergraduate students

 University of Sheffield students who receive a fee waiver under the Languages for All scheme must:

-Attend a minimum of 70% of classes and labs Complete all formative assessment for the module as determined by the module leader.
+Attend a minimum of 70% of seminars and tutorials, complete all formative assessment for the module and the oral examination as determined by the module leader.

 Cancellation policy A applies to this option.

-To check if you are eligible for a fee waiver, please view the Languages for All Fee Waiver Eligibility Criteria and our Eligibility Flowchart
+To check if you are eligible for a fee waiver, please view the Languages for All Fee Waiver Eligibility Criteria (PDF, 66.2 KB) and our Eligibility Flowchart (PDF, 394 KB).

 As a self-funded student